Help & Support

 - choose whether you want to add a BNZ, NAB or ANZ/Westpac account

-- in the on-screen form, fill out the details of the accounts you want to add and click ‘Next’ when finished
+- in the on-screen form, fill in the details of the accounts you want to add

-- print out the form using the ‘Make PDF’ option and get it read and signed by the relevant signatories
+- print the form and get the relevant signatories to read and sign it

 - send the form back to us using the address provided.
 We’ll do the rest and let you know by email when the accounts have been added – it may take up to 14 days.